JennissenEvan/pymegle/README.md

 # Starting Out

 The simplest usage of this package is interacting with the user client.
-It can be run using the following code:
+It can be run using the following code.

+**NOTE:** Many consoles were not designed with asynchronous operation in mind and as a result may experience issues when running the interactive client.
+PyCharm's _Python Console_ and the Windows command prompt tend to perform the best.
 ```python
 import pymegle